SilleBille/Devops-Pipeline-for-Checkbox-and-iTrust/README.md

 ### Cloned repo for iTrust used in this project
     https://github.ncsu.edu/dmolugu/iTrust-v23.git

+### To setup complete jenkins Environment with checkbox and iTrust jobs
+    ansible-playbook milestone2.yml -K --ask-vault-pass

 ### To setup the iTrust Environment
     ansible-playbook setupiTrust.yml -K --ask-vault-pass